splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

     - [ 'IF-MIB', 'ifOutDiscards' ]
 ```

-When such profile is defined and added to a device in an inventory, it will poll all interfaces where `ifAdminStatus`
+When the such profile is defined and added to a device in an inventory, it will poll all interfaces where `ifAdminStatus`
-and `ifOperStatus` are up.
+and `ifOperStatus` is up.
 Note that conditional profiles are being evaluated during the walk process (on every `walk_interval`)
 and if the status changes in between, the scope of the conditional profile won't be modified.

 These are operations possible to use in conditional profiles: